DanielMorales9/tfdnn/README.md

 3. DeepNeuralNetwork

 In particular, DeepNeuralNetwork module implements also *Batch Norm* to weaken the coupling between layers while training.
+It also implements multi-label classification by supporting softmax cross entropy loss.

 ### TODO